MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 An application can select a bitmap into memory device contexts only and into only one memory device context at a time.
 The format of the bitmap must either be monochrome or compatible with the device context; if it isn't, `SelectObject` returns an error.

-For Windows 3.1 and later, the `SelectObject` function returns the same value whether it is used in a metafile or not.
+For Windows 3.1 and later, the `SelectObject` function returns the same value whether it's used in a metafile or not.
 Under previous versions of Windows, `SelectObject` returned a nonzero value for success and 0 for failure when it was used in a metafile.

 ## <a name="selectpalette"></a> `CDC::SelectPalette`